FlammingFrost/tech-blog/content/posts/notes/Beginner Guide/Configurate Python Env in Linux/index.md

 #### Enter an environment

 - Use `workon env_name` to enter an environment.
-- Use `source `/.virtualenvs/env_name/bin/activate` to enter an environment.
+- Use `source /.virtualenvs/env_name/bin/activate` to enter an environment.
-- In vscode, you can use the GUI provided by Virtualenvwrapper to enter an environment.
+- ※In vscode, you can use the GUI provided by Virtualenvwrapper to enter an environment.
   - Install Python Environments extension in vscode (intall on server).
   - Click the bottom left corner of vscode.
 Then you can see the GUI provided by Virtualenvwrapper.
 Click the environment you want to enter.